 Our favourite rooms

-Ceylon Tea Trails is made up of four colonial-era tea-planters' bungalows, scattered around Castlereagh Lake.
+Ceylon Tea Trails is made up of five colonial-era tea-planters' bungalows, scattered around Castlereagh Lake.
 Flaunting heritage style, each features graceful top-tier Master Suites, Garden Suites and Luxury Rooms, and comes with its own manager, chef, butler and house boys.
 Rooms are allocated according to availability, so you can't guarantee your first choice, but the charm of the place means everyone will claim 'their' bungalow is best.
 Cottage-cosy Summerville (1923) is the quietest, perched above the lake with uninterrupted views of the water and verdant hills.
 Glamourpuss Castlereagh (1925) is set right on the lake's edge with extensive gardens, two summerhouses and fab views.
 Closest to the Norwood tea factory, Norwood (1890; rebuilt 1940) feels more modern, with sensational valley vistas.
 Classic Tientsin (1888) enjoys the highest altitude (4,600ft) and the best pool.

-Each of the four bungalows boast refreshingly au naturel outdoor pools: mountain spring-fed and unheated, fringed by cushioned teak loungers aplenty.
+Each of the five bungalows boast refreshingly au naturel outdoor pools: mountain spring-fed and unheated, fringed by cushioned teak loungers aplenty.
 Breezy Tientsin's stylish infinity pool can be bracing, but is the best of the bunch, set in a clandestine upper-terrace garden for maximum privacy and minimum mozzies.
 Norwood's pool comes with the most expansive views for sublime swimming.
 Castlereagh has the smallest pool, flanked by a Scottish 'loch' and tea hills, so suits dilettante dippers who prefer plunging and lounging.

 Raincoats are provided but a pashmina will be invaluable for cooler evenings.
 No need for wellies: in the tropics, the free bathroom flip-flops can substitute.
 A sketchpad for recording the ravishing vistas won't go amiss.